nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The `Model`,

-* responsible for managing the data of Accounts.
+* responsible for managing the data of _Common Cents_ which holds all the accounts.
 * stores a `UserPref` object that represents the user’s preferences.
 * stores the CommonCents data.
 * stores an unmodifiable list of Accounts.